gravityforms/gravityformsrestapi/README.md

 ## Upgrading to Version 2

-The API is intended to feel as familiar as possible to developers who have worked with the WordPres REST API while maintaining as much functionality as possible as version 1.
+The API is intended to feel as familiar as possible to developers who have worked with the WordPres REST API.
 The endpoints are largely the same as version 1, however, the responses are slightly different and authentication is no longer handled by Gravity Forms.

 The following breaking changes are required by clients to consume version 2: